The aim of the thesis (extended abstract) was

 without installing any specific software.

-It is a bioinformatics free web-based suite that deals with primary data
+It is a web-based application that deals with primary data

-(reads) towards the automatic generation of the output data that are actually the core first-line
+towards the automatic generation of the output data that are the core first-line

 “genetic requests” for effective and timely influenza laboratory surveillance.
 Data